shineyruan/Personal-Blog/source/index.md

 # pdf: true
 ---

 Welcome to my personal website!
-I am a junior in computer science engineering in the University of Michigan, with a second degree in electrical and computer engineering (ECE) in Shanghai Jiao Tong University.
+I am a senior in computer science engineering in the University of Michigan, with a second degree in electrical and computer engineering (ECE) in Shanghai Jiao Tong University.
 You can find a short story about me [here](https://shineyruan.github.io/about/).
-The latest copy of my resume can be accessed via [this link](https://drive.google.com/file/d/1p0_qbE0srY9t79gwKw7Alh6ghfKIZKnU/view?usp=sharing).
+A copy of my CV is attached [at the end of introduction](#curriculum-vitae).

 <!-- more -->